trenskow/app/README.md

 | ---------- | ------------------------------ | :------------------------------------------------------: | :----------------: | :-----------: |
 | `handlers` | A (or an array of) handlers. * | Function, AsyncFunction or Array ([see also](#handlers)) | :white_check_mark: |               |

-> \* When more than one handler are provided all but the last are treated as `.use` handlers (but specific to the HTTP method).
-Only the return value of the last handler is sent to the renderer.
+> \* When more than one handler is provided only the return value of the last handler that returned a non-undefined value will be send the the renderer.

 ###### Example